AnselmeChans/Deploy-web-app-cloudfront/README.md

 There are also a couple of batch files which ease the creation and updating of the stacks.
 Please ensure that you have a pre-created Key Pair for the Bastion Host.
 Ensure that you use the same environment variable for all the stacks.

+# Instructions

+First create the network by running the create.sh file as below:
+./create.sh udacity-network network.yml network-parameters.json

+Then create servers and bastion host as below:
+.create.sh udacity-instances servers.yml server-parameters.json

+if you want to update somethings make sure to use the update script